Burn907/IOG-O365-AppMailRelay/README.md

 # Indicators
-Availability - The service needs to be available 24 x 7 globally
+Availability - The service needs to be available 24 x 7 globally 365 days a year for internal and external mail to be successfully delivered

-Response Time -
+Response Time - 95% response

-Accuracy - The accuracy of the service is important to the Business
+Accuracy - The accuracy of the service is important to the Business for large revenue based customer reports

 # Objectives
-Availability - 99% updatime 24/7 365 days
+Availability - 99% uptime 24/7 365 days

 Response Time -

-Accuracy -

 # Agreements
 Availability - 99%